 Displaying a Fraudulent Permit or Pass

-Displaying a lost, stolen, invalid or fraudulent annual permit or short-term pass will result in a $500 fine.
-Additionally, the car will be towed at the owner’s expense, the violator’s parking privileges can be revoked, and the violator can be referred for criminal prosecution.
+In addition to a fine of up to $1,000 for displaying a lost, stolen, invalid, altered, and/or fraudulent annual permit or short-term pass, the car will be towed at the owner’s expense, the violator could have his/her parking privileges revoked, and the owner may be referred for criminal prosecution.

 Forgetting to Display a Permit